James Ashmore Creelman

-James Ashmore Creelman (September 21, 1894 – September 9, 1941) was a film writer in Hollywood.
+James Ashmore Creelman (September 21, 1894 – September 9, 1941) was an American screenwriter in Hollywood, known for co-writing King Kong in 1933.

 Biography

 He was born on September 21, 1894, in Marietta, Ohio.
-He was the second son of James Creelman, the journalist and Alice Leffingwell Buell.
+He was the second son of journalist James Creelman and Alice Leffingwell Buell.
 He had a sister, Eileen Creelman, who married Frederick Morgan Davenport Jr., son of New York congressman Frederick Morgan Davenport.

 Creelman moved to New York City and then Washington, D.C. where his father worked as a journalist.

-He was a graduate of Yale University, where he edited campus humor magazine The Yale Record with Clements Ripley, writer of Jezebel.
+He was a graduate of Yale University, where he edited the campus humor magazine The Yale Record with Clements Ripley, writer of Jezebel.